bmarlow/Ansible-Satellite-Self-Service/2-Self_Service_with_Tower_Part_I/README.md

 The result of this is that we will look up the subnet variable and ask netbox for the next available IP in that block and reserve it and add a note with the hostname.
 Then we will store the output of the command into a variable called netbox_data.

-Afterwords we can fill in the foreman_host block for the IP as follows:
+Afterwards we can fill in the host block for the IP as follows:

 ```
 ---truncated---

   - name: "Create a host"
-    foreman_host:
+    host:
       username: "{{ satellite_user }}"
       password: "{{ satellite_pw }}"
       server_url: "https://satellite.example.com"